 What are different types of resource management?

-There are 3 main types of resource management you’re going to want to be aware of: resource allocation, resource leveling and resource forecasting.
+There are 3 main types of resource management: resource allocation, resource leveling, and resource forecasting.

 - Resource allocation is all about getting the most out of all your available resources.
 This means assessing all the resources at your disposal, analyzing how they can be used most efficiently, and then deploying those resources accordingly to help your team get to work.